Kingxukai/linux/Documentation/userspace-api/netlink/genetlink-legacy.rst

 Netlink specification support for legacy Generic Netlink families
 =================================================================

-This document describes the many additional quirks and properties required to describe older Generic Netlink families which form the ``genetlink-legacy`` protocol level.
+This document describes the woke many additional quirks and properties required to describe older Generic Netlink families which form the ``genetlink-legacy`` protocol level.